 During a visit to Monterey with kids, you’ll probably be thinking about adding in some beach time.
-Wondering which are the best beaches for kids?
 The following are some favorite Monterey beaches for family trips.

-Note: Monterey Bay beaches tend to have more gentle waves than their neighbors to the north and south.
+Note: Monterey Bay beaches tend to have gentler waves than their neighbors to the north and south.
 However, as with all northern California beaches, be on the lookout for signs that let you know when swimming isn’t safe.

 Lovers Point Park

 Located in beautiful Pacific Grove, you’ll find green grass for running, BBQs for grilling, rocks for climbing, two small sandy beaches, clean bathrooms, and good coffee shops nearby.
 Located in a protected cove, this is one of the safer places for kids to splash in the ocean.

 Part of the California State Park System, Asilomar State Beach is located within the Conference Grounds of the same name (an affordable lodging option too).
 This is a gorgeous no-frills beach.
 Come here to sunbathe, wade in the water, play in the sand, explore the tidepools, and do a little birdwatching.
 Food and restrooms are located away from the beach at Asilomar’s Hearst Social Hall.

 Monterey’s largest beach can be accessed from Monterey Bay Waterfront Park and the Monterey Bay Recreation Trail.
 You’ll find plenty of space on the sand, volleyball courts, picnic tables, and BBQ pits as amenities.
 Monterey State Beach offers opportunities for tide-pooling as well as family-friendly wading thanks to the beach’s gently sloping sand shelf.

 I’ll be honest, John said I couldn’t hit “publish” until I added this one.
 I was going to leave it out, but he thought that was crazy talk.
 So here’s the deal.